Tear gas, locked gates led to Indonesian soccer stampede, spectators say

 GRAPHIC: Major stadium disasters over the last 60 yearshttps://tmsnrt.rs/3M3c689

-(Reporting by Kate Lamb in Sydney, and Ananda Teresia and Zahra Maharani in Jakarta; Editing by Raju Gopalakrishnan)
+(Reporting by Kate Lamb in Sydney, and Ananda Teresia and Zahra Maharani in Jakarta; Editing by Raju Gopalakrishnan and Mark Heinrich)

 ((Kate.Lamb@thomsonreuters.com;))